theShiva/bear-bank-coding-test/README.md

 ````

 4. Create your solution using ASP.Net Web API and upload your solution to a public github repository and send the recruiter the link to it so we can review your solution.

 ## Notes:
 1. Not all the rows in `bank-locations.csv` are valid locations.
 You should only import and expose those rows / records that have an address, city, state and zipcode.
 2. Design the various API endpoint keeping REST design priciples in mind.
-Ex: A DELETE on a location would use the DELETE Http VERB
+Ex: The 'delete a location' endpoint would use the DELETE HTTP  verb.
-3. You can create the API using either
+3. You may use any ORM, or simply cache the CSV data in memory, or something else.
+Also use any design patterns you see fit.

 ## Bonus: